 Elizabeth II became Queen of the United Kingdom.
 (1952) Elizabeth was in Kenya when she received the news of her father's death.
-She would go on to displace Victoria as Great Britain's oldest ruler later in life, and was also one of the longest-ruling British monarchs in history.
+She went on to displace Victoria as Great Britain's oldest ruler.
+She is one of the longest-ruling British monarchs in history.

 The international arbitration court at The Hague was established.
 (1900) The court at the Hague is one of the foremost global courts in the world.
 The court was created as one of the provisions of the Hague Peace Conference of 1899, and has arbitrated on issues ranging from maritime borders to human rights issues.